Scholastic Corporation: Imprints and corporate divisions

-In 2005, Scholastic developed FASTT Math with Tom Snyder to help students with their proficiency with math skills, specifically being multiplication, division, addition, and subtraction through a series of games and memorization quizzes gauging the student's progress. in 2013, Scholastic developed System 44 with Houghton Mifflin Harcourt to help students encourage reading skills.
+In 2005, Scholastic developed FASTT Math with Tom Snyder to help students with their proficiency with math skills, specifically being multiplication, division, addition, and subtraction through a series of games and memorization quizzes gauging the student's progress.
+In 2013, Scholastic developed System 44 with Houghton Mifflin Harcourt to help students encourage reading skills.
 In 2011, Scholastic developed READ 180 with Houghton Mifflin Harcourt to help students understand their reading skills.
+Scholastic Reference publishes reference books.